Sohampaul7/Work/README.md

 The project demonstrates how to interface and use a ToF sensor to measure the distance from a mounting point, and how to control a stepper motor to adjust its position so that it maintains a constant reference distance from the ground.
 These examples are modular, allowing you to test and integrate each component individually and together.

 ## Key Features:
-* ToF Sensor Integration: Interface with a ToF sensor to measure distance from the ground.
+* __ToF Sensor Integration__: Interface with a ToF sensor to measure distance from the ground.
-* Stepper Motor Control: Use a stepper motor to adjust the position of the object.
+* __Stepper Motor Control__: Use a stepper motor to adjust the position of the object.
-* Push Button Integration: Implement push buttons for emergency stops.
+* __Push Button Integration__: Implement push buttons for manual control or triggering actions.
-* Modular Examples: Examples for individual testing of components like the ToF sensor, stepper motor, and buttons.
+* __Modular Examples__: Examples for individual testing of components like the ToF sensor, stepper motor, and buttons.

 ## Installation
-### 1. Clone the repository:
+ 1. Clone the repository:
 ```
 git clone https://github.com/yourusername/stepper-motor-tof-sensor.git
 cd stepper-motor-tof-sensor
 ```
-### 2. Install the required libraries:
+2. Install the required libraries:
     1. AccelStepper for stepper motor control

-### 3. Upload the code:

-Open the desired example from the examples folder.
+3. Open the desired example from the examples folder.
 Upload it to your microcontroller.

 ## Examples
 The repository contains minimal examples for each component: